Study PMBOK 8 PMO types, models, and maturity for PMP 2026: supportive, controlling, directive, fit, customer centricity, and paperwork traps.

 Explanation: A is best because it treats maturity as value and fit rather than as volume of bureaucracy.
 B repeats the likely problem.
 C overreacts.
 D changes the label without addressing design.

-After this section, move into PMO anti-patterns so the healthy-versus-unhealthy signals become easier to spot.
-When your practice misses come from equating maturity with paperwork, use the free PMP 2026 practice preview on web and check whether the stronger answer asked whether the PMO was truly useful.
+After this section, move into PMO signals and anti-patterns so the healthy-versus-unhealthy signals become easier to spot.
+When your misses come from equating maturity with paperwork, use the PMP 2026 practice page on external practice and check whether the stronger answer asked whether the PMO was truly useful.